nathdep/SMEP24/README.md

   advisum <- advirun$summary() # Calculate descriptive stats using draws from approximated posteriors

-  inits <- getInits(stansum=advisum) # Create a list of initial values using EAP extracted from advisum (to pass to NUTS in next step)
+  inits <- getInits(advisum) # Create a list of initial values using EAP extracted from advisum (to pass to NUTS in next step)

   initDims <- lapply(names(inits), getDims) # get dimensions for parameter matrices from global environment (i.e., theta in bifactor model)